-Alfred Joseph Hitchcock (1899-1980) is one of the most influential filmmakers of all time.
-He mastered the art of creating suspense and interweaving fear, holding us captive and in awe unlike any other filmmaker.
-Hitchcock was brought up in a strict, Catholic household and was the youngest of the three siblings.
+One of the most influential filmmakers of all time, Alfred Joseph Hitchcock (1899-1980) mastered the art of creating suspense and interweaving fear, holding us captive and in awe, unlike any other filmmaker.
+Brought up in a strict, Catholic household, Hitchcock was the youngest of three siblings.
 The accomplished director remembers having a lonely and anxious upbringing.
-In addition, Hitchcock had a fascination with the macabre and the weird from an early age.
+In addition, he had a fascination for the macabre and the weird from an early age.
 He once stated that the “only way to get rid of my fears is to make films about them.”

 Best Alfred Hitchcock Films, Ranked

 To Catch a Thief was different from the era’s other suspenseful Hitchcock classics.
 It was more or less a light-hearted crime/thriller with the charming lead pair, Grace Kelly and Cary Grant.
 The narrative revolves around a retired cat burglar John Robie (Grant) who happily lives in the French Riviera.
 But he becomes the prime suspect when a string of robberies happen on the Riviera.
 In order to clear his name and find the thief, Robie teams up with insurance investigator Hughson.
 Robie rounds up a list of the unknown thief’s possible future victims.
 One among them was a wealthy widow and her gorgeous yet disdainful daughter, Frances (Grace Kelly).